TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ### Online help

-To display the online help, run `yb-ctl --help` from the YugabyteDB home directory.
+To display the online help, run `yb-ctl --help` from the ZNbaseDB home directory.

 ```sh
 $ ./bin/yb-ctl --help